 Post-Divorce Spousal Maintenance is a relatively new thing in Texas.
 Until 1997 Texas did not have any law governing spousal support.
 The Texas Legislature’s goal in passing the law was to prevent a spouse from needing welfare or becoming a state ward.

 In September 2011, the Texas legislature revised the law, altering the eligibility rules for court-ordered spousal maintenance.

 In Texas, spousal maintenance is money that one spouse pays to the ex-spouse for a period of time after the divorce.
 Post-divorce spousal maintenance is something a family law judge can order a spouse to pay involuntarily depending on if the other spouse meets certain eligibility factors under the Family Code.

 Keeping in mind the original intent of the legislature in many cases judges are reluctant to grant an award of spousal maintenance after a divorce.
 Before a judge will grant an award of post-divorce spousal maintenance the requesting party will:

 - Have to plead for it (ask for it in their pleading filed with the court

-- Show that they lack property to meet their minimum reasonable needs (In other words there is a lot of marital property to be divided such as money in bank accounts, retirement, etc. they are less likely to need spousal support).
+- Demonstrate a lack of property to meet their minimum reasonable needs (if there is substantial marital property like bank account funds, retirement, etc., they are less likely to need spousal support).